andreasohlund/AzureServiceBusDLQ/README.md

 Retries DLQ messages by moving them back to the parent queue.

 > [!NOTE]
-> [Transactions](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-transactions) are used to ensure that the retry is atomic.
+> [Transactions](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-transactions) are used to ensure that retries are atomic.

 In this example using the namespace name: